 Like on PC, the console colorblind mode is not customizable and should be turned off unless you absolutely need it.

 Lastly, it’s time to optimize your equipment setup.
-While in-game performance is necessary, having the right equipment can take your game to the next level.
+While the best Apex Legends settings are necessary, having the right equipment can take your game to the next level.

 In the sections below, you’ll find the best gear currently being used by pro players.
 In order, you’ll find the best mouse, controller, keyboard, headset, and monitor for Apex Legends.